John Stoke (doctor)

-John Charles Jamieson Stoke (1928–2000) was Director of Public Health in New Zealand from 1986 to 1987.
+John Charles Jamieson Stoke (1928–2000) was an English-New Zealand medical doctor.
+He was Director of Public Health in New Zealand from 1986 to 1987.

 Early life and education

 Stoke was born on 14 August 1928, in Leigh-on-Sea, in Essex, England.
 Stoke's father was the son of Polish immigrants who came to England under a church sponsorship in the 1880s.
 His mother was the daughter of a Scottish marine engineer.
 His parents met (in London) through church activities and married in 1918.

-When World War 2 broke out, the family had to move from Essex for safety reasons to Surrey.
+When World War II broke out, the family had to move from Essex for safety reasons to Surrey.
 Stoke gained a scholarship and went to school at the King Edward 6th Grammar School in Guildford.
 In 1943, the family returned to Leigh-on-Sea, and Stoke attended the local grammar school in Westcliff.
 He passed his matriculation exam in 1944 with distinction in history, Latin, and maths.

 In 1946, Stoke was accepted for medical training at St Bartholomew's Hospital in London.

-The Zimbabwe years
+In Zimbabwe

-After graduating from medical school, Stoke did "house appointments" in hospitals from 1952-1953.
-He became a Surgeon Lieutenant in the Royal Navy and served there from 1953-1957.
-During this time Stoke met Bernice and they were married in 1954.
+After graduating from medical school, Stoke did "house appointments" in hospitals from 1952 to 1953.
+He became a Surgeon Lieutenant in the Royal Navy and served there from 1953 to 1957.
+During this time, Stoke met Bernice and they were married in 1954.

-In 1958, the family moved to Southern Rhodesia).
+In 1958, the family moved to Southern Rhodesia.
 Stoke initially worked as a general practitioner in rural areas.
 During this time he became involved in leprosy work.
 He trained locals in leprosy treatment, with the result that leper colonies in the area became unnecessary.

-After a period as a general practitioner in Salisbury (Salisbury), Stoke became Senior Medical Officer in the Royal Rhodesian Air Force, and the family moved to (Gwelo).
+After a period as a general practitioner in Salisbury (Harare), Stoke became Senior Medical Officer in the Royal Rhodesian Air Force, and the family moved to (Gwelo).
 It was during this time that he developed his interest in Occupational and Preventive Medicine.

-In 1969 the family returned to Salisbury, and Stoke became a lecturer in Preventive Medicine at the University of Rhodesia, where he worked until 1976.
+In 1969, the family returned to Salisbury, and Stoke became a lecturer in Preventive Medicine at the University of Rhodesia, where he worked until 1976.
 In 1975 he returned to England on sabbatical, and did post-graduate work in Occupational Medicine.
 During this time the political situation in Rhodesia was deteriorating.
 Faced with the prospect that his elder sons would soon be drafted into the Rhodesian army, Stoke decided to migrate.
 After applying for several positions around the world, he was offered a position in New Zealand.